-You can include the TimeStampPlugin by adding the following to your ActiveMQ Broker configuration:
+To enable the TimeStampPlugin add the following to your ActiveMQ Broker configuration.

-Note: In case the consumer’s local clock is running ahead of the broker’s local clock, messages might not be consumed by your consumer when this plug-in is loaded with default configuration.
-The consumer could perceive the messages as already expired.
+When the consumer’s local clock is running ahead of the broker’s local clock then messages might not be consumed by your consumer when this plug-in is loaded with default configuration as the consumer could perceive the messages as already expired.